SiliconLabsSoftware/docs-matter/sld248-matter-overview-guides/matter-slc-cli.md

 python slc\sl_setup_env.py
 ```

-The sl_setup_env.py script creates a shell script script that can be used to set the environment variables needed for the installed tools, ARM toolchain, SLC-CLI, Java and ZAP.
+The sl_setup_env.py script creates .env file to be used to set the environment variables needed for the installed tools, ARM toolchain, SLC-CLI, Java ZAP, Simplicity-commander and Java.

 ## Creating an Application Project

 Run the `sl_create_new_app.py` script to create a BRD4161A project with name `MyNewApp` starting from the `lighting-app-thread.slcp` example application project file:

-The script will ask user permission to trust the gecko_sdk and matter_extension before generating.
+The script will ask user permission to trust the `gecko_sdk` and `matter_extension` before generating.

 For Mac and Linux: